Skip to content

 Traditionally published books will be up to the current publishing guidelines and well-edited.

-You should also take a few online children’s writing courses, read books on writing for children, and possibly get a children’s writing coach to help you overcome the hurdles of writing a publishable book.
+You should also take a few children’s writing courses, read books on writing for children, and, if possible, work with a children’s writing coach to help you overcome the hurdles of writing a publishable book.

 I’m a working children’s ghostwriter, editor, and coach.
 I can help turn your story into a book you’ll be proud to be the author of, one that’s publishable and marketable.